profsmith89/ctps/_sources/chap05.md

 The returned socket (`conn2client`) is the one that the server will use to communicate with the client.
 By creating a new socket for each accepted connection, the server can serve multiple clients simultaneously.
 The original socket (i.e., `s` in our script) is how all clients reach the server to request a connection.
 When the server accepts a client's connection, it converses with it through a separate socket (our `conn2client`), which is dedicated to that client's conversation.
 This separation of tasks is a very powerful problem-solving technique!

-In our completed server script, we'll operate on this new socket inside a with-statement (line 19) so that it is properly closed when the server is done with it.[^fn10] Inside this with-statement's body, we generate a secret for this client connection and slip into an infinite loop, in which the server waits for the client to send a guess.
-Once received, the server compares the guess against its secret.
+In our completed server script, we'll operate on this new socket inside a with-statement (line 19) so that it is properly closed when the server is done with it.[^fn10] Inside this with-statement's body, we generate a secret for this client connection and slip into an infinite loop, in which the server waits for the client to send a message containing a guess.[^fn11] Once received, the server compares the guess against its secret.
 Depending on the result of this comparison, the server sends an appropriate response using `conn2client.sendall`.
 It then awaits the next guess.

 ```{code-block} python
 ---